 If your organization is in the market for custom metal components, with all of the different options available to you, you might feel overwhelmed.
-At Roller Die + Forming, we believe in offering our customers a wide variety of options to meet their manufacturing needs, which is why we are proud to offer both metal stamping and metal roll forming services.
+At Roller Die + Forming, we believe in offering our customers a wide variety of options to meet their manufacturing needs.
+This is why we are proud to offer both metal stamping and metal roll forming services.
 However, we also understand there are certain situations where one of these options may be preferable to another.

 Understanding these situations and the advantages and disadvantages of these options is an important first step toward overcoming the confusion that often accompanies the process of sourcing metal components.
-In this post, we’ll examine some of the disadvantages of metal stamping when compared to roll forming, which may lead you to decide that roll forming is the better option for your organization.
+In this post, we’ll examine some of the disadvantages of metal stamping when compared to roll forming, which may lead you to decide that roll forming is the better option for your particular part.

 Metal Stamping: Good for one job, and one job only

 The main disadvantage of the metal stamping process is that a stamping die is fixed to make a certain component, with certain fixed dimensions.
 If you require a different component or a different length of component, you’ll had to create multiple stamping dies.
 Of course, if you’re certain that this lack of flexibility won’t get in the way of meeting the specific needs of your organization, then metal stamping might provide an efficient and cost-effective way for you to turn out your needed metal components quickly.

 Roll Forming Offers Endless Customization